ulrichwohak/ulrichwohak.github.io/_posts/2022-02-08-fms_did_time_varying_covariates.md

 $$\newcommand{\E}{\mathbb{E}}$$

-My colleague [Carol Caetano](http://carolinacaetano.net/), and two UGA grad students [Hugo Sant'Anna Rodrigues](https://entr.uga.edu/directory/people/hugo-rodrigues) and Stroud Payne just posted [a new working paper](https://arxiv.org/abs/2202.02903) about DID with time varying covariates.
-This is a topic that has been in the back of my mind for a long time --- and I get a lot of [questions](https://github.com/bcallaway11/did/issues/71) about time varying covariates from people using the [`did` package](https://bcallaway11.github.io/did/).
+My colleague [Carol Caetano](http://carolinacaetano.net/), and two UGA grad students [Hugo Sant’Anna Rodrigues](https://entr.uga.edu/directory/people/hugo-rodrigues) and Stroud Payne just posted [a new working paper](https://arxiv.org/abs/2202.02903) about DID with time varying covariates.
+This is a topic that has been in the back of my mind for a long time — and I get a lot of [questions](https://github.com/bcallaway11/did/issues/71) about time varying covariates from people using the [`did` package](https://bcallaway11.github.io/did/).